SpongeBob SquarePants: Characters

 Located across the street from the Krusty Krab is an unsuccessful rival restaurant called the Chum Bucket.
+It rarely has any customers due to its sale of chum-based food constituting as cannibalism by the majority of the fish population.
 It is run by a small, green, one-eyed copepod named Plankton and his computer wife, Karen.
-Plankton constantly tries to steal the secret recipe for Mr. Krabs's popular Krabby Patty burgers, hoping to gain the upper hand and put the Krusty Krab out of business.
-Karen supplies him with evil schemes to obtain the formula, but their efforts always fail and their restaurant rarely has any customers.
+Plankton, being a childhood friend and eventual rival of Mr. Krabs, constantly tries to steal the secret recipe for Mr. Krabs's popular Krabby Patty burgers, hoping to gain the upper hand and put the Krusty Krab out of business.
+Karen supplies him with schemes to obtain the formula, but their efforts always fail and their restaurant rarely has any customers.
 When SpongeBob is not working at the Krusty Krab, he is often taking boating lessons from Mrs. Puff, a paranoid but patient pufferfish.
-SpongeBob is Mrs. Puff's most diligent student and knows every answer to the oral exams he takes, but he panics and crashes when he tries to drive a real boat.
+SpongeBob is Mrs. Puff's most diligent student and knows every answer to the oral exams he takes, but he panics and crashes when he tries to drive a real boat, hence failing the course multiple times.
 When Mrs. Puff endures one of SpongeBob's crashes or is otherwise frightened, she puffs up into a ball.

-An unseen figure called the French Narrator often introduces episodes and narrates the intertitles as if the series were a nature documentary about the ocean.
+The French Narrator, often nicknamed Frenchy, is an unseen figure who often introduces episodes and narrates the intertitles as if the series were a nature documentary about the ocean.
 His role and distinctive manner of speaking are references to the oceanographer Jacques Cousteau.
+Ever since season 10, the narrator began to appear infrequently in live-action appearances, being portrayed as a diver in a heavy deep sea diving suit.

-Recurring guest characters appear throughout the series including: the retired superheroes Mermaid Man and Barnacle Boy, who are idolized by SpongeBob and Patrick; a pirate specter known as the Flying Dutchman; the muscular lifeguard of Goo Lagoon, Larry the Lobster; and the merman god of the sea, King Neptune.
+Recurring guest characters that appear throughout the series include the retired superheroes Mermaid Man and Barnacle Boy, who are idolized by SpongeBob and Patrick, a pirate specter known as the Flying Dutchman, the muscular lifeguard of Goo Lagoon, Larry the Lobster, and the merman god of the sea, King Neptune.

 Special (generally half-hour or hour-long) episodes of the show are hosted by a live-action pirate named Patchy and his pet parrot Potty, whose segments are presented in a dual narrative with the animated stories.
 Patchy is portrayed as the president of a fictional SpongeBob fan club, and his greatest aspiration is to meet SpongeBob himself.
-Potty likes to make fun of Patchy's enthusiasm and causes trouble for him while he tries to host the show.
+He gets himself into absurd escapades in a similar matter to the actual show, with Potty constantly making fun of Patchy's nonsensical aspirations and causing trouble for him while he tries to host the show.